stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       Perfect for a group holiday or family reunion.
 Contact us for more information.
     title: Friends and Family Gatherings
-  - body: Dogs are welcome to stay upon request, however, there is an extra charge of £5 per night to allow for extra cleaning.
+  - body: Dogs are welcome to stay upon request.
+There is an extra charge of £6 per night per dog to allow for extra cleaning.
     title: Dogs
   - body: >-
-      A buffet consisting of homemade muffins, cereals, muesli, yogurt, fruit compote and fresh juice
+      Continental breakfast is available (including fruit, yoghurt, juice, cereals, homemade muffins).
+This is served on a per table basis as we have temporarily reduced the buffet for social distancing reasons.

-      Followed by a Full English Breakfast
+      Followed by a cooked Full English Breakfast :)

-      Accompanied by a choice of hot drinks including Cafetiere, Cappuccino, Hot Chocolate or choose from our wide selection of Teas
+      Accompanied by a choice of hot drinks including Cafetiere, Cappuccino, Hot Chocolate or Tea
     title: Breakfast
   - body: >-
       We require 7 days notice, prior to arrival, in the event of a